Shinya-GitHub-Center/dotnet-csharpdev-docker/README.md

     ```
     docker compose down
     ```

+## To resure Yesterday's .NET development
+1. Open the folder where `docker-compose.yml` exists via your Linux Distribution's terminal then, (previously created docker volume will be used again)
+    ```
+    docker compose up -d
+    ```
+2. Open VSCode normally, then connect to the Yesterday's project's folder directly (alternatively you can connect to the root of the container)

 ## About `create-move-prj.sh` file
 You can use this file both for "to create a new project" and "to move to other exsisting projects"